WycliffeDan/silid-implicit-archive/README.md

 docker-compose -f docker-compose.e2e.yml up --build
 ```

+Sometimes the database doesn't start on time during the first build.
+If `stdout` suggests this is the case, restart the server.

 ### Execute e2e tests

 End-to-end tests depend on `cypress`.
 They are executed from the `src/identity-react` project directory.
 Tests may be executed in your preferred browser, or _headlessly_, as may be appropriate in a staging environment.